leenyburger/react-start-kit-postgres-base/README.md

+# This is the Inertia Rails React Start Kit with Postgres.
+# Start all new React + Inertia + Rails application by cloning this template

+Details below 👇

 # Inertia Rails React Starter Kit

 A modern full-stack starter application with Rails backend and React frontend using Inertia.js based on the [Laravel Starter Kit](https://github.com/laravel/react-starter-kit).